NET WORTH: $3.7 billion

 JEWISH CAUSES: After directing Schindler's List, Spielberg started several foundations to support the Jewish community and survivors of the Holocaust, saying he could not keep the profits from the movie “because it was blood money.”
 Instead, he used it to create the Righteous Persons Foundation, which donates money to Jewish organizations and historical projects that relate to the Holocaust, and the Shoah Foundation, which has collected over 50,000 testimonials of people who lived through the Holocaust or experienced it firsthand, including Jews, Gypsies, homosexuals, and other minorities; it is now focused on its new mission of overcoming prejudice, intolerance, and bigotry, and continues to produce educational materials.
 Righteous Persons Foundation grantees have included JCC Manhattan; Auburn, which "brings together religious leaders of Jewish, Christian, Muslim and other faiths to advance their leadership skills, raise their visibility, and work across religious divides on the key social justice issues of our time"; and One Table, an "organization dedicated to spreading the practice of Shabbat."

-EDUCATION & YOUTH: Wunderkinder Foundation grantees have included American Film Institute, Big Brothers Big Sisters of Greater Los Angeles, Campbell Hall, Children's Defense Fund, and the USC School of Cinematic Arts.
+EDUCATION & YOUTH: Wunderkinder Foundation grantees include American Film Institute, Big Brothers Big Sisters of Greater Los Angeles, Campbell Hall, Children's Defense Fund, and the USC School of Cinematic Arts.

 ENVIRONMENT & ANIMALS: Spielberg, via Wunderkinder, has supported places like Peconic Land Trust Incorporated, The Nature Conservancy, and Angel City Pit Bulls.

-LOOKING FORWARD: Spielberg likely has a significant amount of giving left to do.
-And he’s not getting any younger, either, so we’re expecting his giving to start picking up significantly before too long.
+LOOKING FORWARD: Spielberg likely has a significant amount of grantmaking left to do.
+And he is not getting any younger, either, so expect his grantmaking to start picking up significantly before too long.